35percent/newblog/_posts/2021-08-05-former-council-leader-slides-through-the-revolving-doors.md

 We cannot know for sure whether any of the developments featured in this blogpost are examples of such successful *'assignments'.*  More recent developments, such as along the Old Kent Rd, have at least 35% affordable housing, most social rented and it looks as if the current administration is not quite cut from the same cloth as previously.
 But more needs to be done; the bar has been stuck at 35% affordable housing for too long and should be raised to 50%.
 To help achieve this behind-the-scenes lobbying by developers should be ended.
 Southwark can take a lead on this by taking two immediate measures;

 1. No sitting local councillor should also work for a public affairs company, whose clients are property developers and investors.
-It is is not enough that councillors do not engage in such work within their own borough, as required by the [Public Affairs Code](<https://www.prca.org.uk/sites/default/files/Public Affairs Code February 2021 23.2.2021.pdf>).
+It is not enough that councillors do not engage in such work within their own borough, as required by the [Public Affairs Code](<https://www.prca.org.uk/sites/default/files/Public Affairs Code February 2021 23.2.2021.pdf>).
 They should not be trying to persuade fellow councillors in other boroughs to approve schemes either.
 Planning decisions must be seen to made solely on the merits of the application, with all discussions open to public view.
 2. A local register of public affairs companies for the borough should be established.
 Every applicant for at least major schemes should be required to list their agents, including public affairs companies.

 These measures would help maintain the integrity of the planning system, and might avoid [](https://crappistmartin.github.io/images/private-eye-southwark-council-developers.png)[this](https://crappistmartin.github.io/images/private-eye-southwark-council-developers.png) kind of damaging headline: